 Public bodies, while exempt from monetary penalties, still face mandatory corrective directions from CERT-LV.
 Failures are publicly disclosed, adding reputational risk even in the absence of financial fines.

-Impact on industries: from manufacturing to healthcare
+Impact on industries: From manufacturing to healthcare

 One of the biggest consequences of Latvia’s NIS2 directive is its vast expansion into previously underregulated sectors.
 Companies once considered peripheral to national cybersecurity are now firmly in scope.